trepDev/mixcloud-with-tracklist/README.md

 ---

 ## Extension options
 By default tracklist is shown.
-Option is available to hide it by default.
+You can change it in option panel.

 ## Limitations:
 Mixcloud returns tracklist's datas only if you're logged.